-- 165. Under section 107 of the General Regulation, it is an offence for the trustee of a scheme or a service provider appointed or engaged: - not to allow the auditors of the scheme access to all accounting records and other records relating to the scheme and to the trustee of the scheme that are in the possession of that trustee or service provider; - b. not to give any information or explanation to the auditors as and when reasonably required by the auditors; and - c. to obstruct, hinder or delay the auditors in the performance of the auditors' duties or the exercise of the auditors' powers.
+- 465166.
+Under section 107 of the General Regulation, it is an offence for the trustee of a scheme or a service provider appointed or engaged: - a. not to allow the auditorsauditor of the scheme access to all accounting records and other records relating to the scheme and to the trustee of the scheme that are in the possession of that trustee or service provider; - b. not to give any information or explanation to the auditorsauditor as and when reasonably required by the auditorsauditor; and - c. to obstruct, hinder or delay the auditorsauditor in the performance of the auditors'auditor's duties or the exercise of the auditors'auditor's powers.